 Liaisons are created when a word ending in a silent letter is followed by a word that begins with a vowel, and in order to create the liaison, the first letter of the following word is pronounced as if it was part of the first word.

-For example, you wouldn’t normally pronounce the n at the end of bon.
-However, when used in a phrase “Bon anniversaire !”, it will sound like “bon⤻anniverser/.
+For example, French people won't usually pronounce the n at the end of bon.
+However, when saying a phrase “Bon anniversaire !”, they will make it sound like “bon⤻anniverser/.

 Bon anniversaire !